votti/covid-viz/README.md

 # covid-viz

-Some exploration of Covid data.
+Some quick exploration of Covid data from Switzerland.

 Trying to keeping it tidy - in Python.